lolawin3/lolawin3/README.md

 - 👋 Hi, I’m Luqman Olawin
-- 👀 Working as a Snr.
-Cloud Developer
+- 👀 Working as a Cloud Security Engineer
 - 🌱 I’m aspire to be a Cloud Architect and Web 3 Developer
 - 💞️ I’m looking to collaborate on web dev, web3, machine learning and data analytics projects
 - 📫 How to reach me ...luqmanolawin@yahoo.com